 I recently paid a settlement on a delinquent account.
-I have the release letters and was told I can send them in directly in order to have the information removed from my credit report.
+I have the release letters and was told I could send them in directly to have the information removed from my credit report.
 Can you tell me how to do this?

 The lender you settled with should notify Experian and the other major credit bureaus (TransUnion and Equifax) of the change in your account status, and your credit reports should reflect the update soon after.
 If that doesn't happen within a month or two, or if you'd like to expedite the update, you can file a dispute with each credit bureau, and furnish them with copies of the release letters you mentioned.

 It's important to note, however, that settling a delinquent account will not hasten the removal of the account from your credit report.

 How Long Do Settled Accounts Stay on a Credit Report?